-The IX-brick features two 9-pin serial ports standard and an additional two serial ports as an option.
+The IX-brick features up to four available 9-pin serial ports via the base I/O PCI card.
 These ports are capable of transferring data at rates as high as 230 kbps.
 Other features of the ports include the following: